BjornRodin/newtotech/README.md

 - Social media feeds would be added to the site to have a preview of the most recent posts.
 - The users could plan their own meetups and have them shown directly under the main ones.

+## Testing

+### User Stories Testing

+#### As a first time visitor I want to understand the main purpose of the site.
+- The home page of the website present the user with a clear hero-image that show a group of people meeting up.
+This was chosen to show the user a connection between the name of the page and the purpose.
+- In the about section of the home page there is a clear message that we are a community that shares ideas and knowledge with eachother.
+- Under the 'What do we do?' section it is explained what we are doing and what you can expect.
+Images that are shown here is connected to their respective part to engage the visitor.
+- In the 'Upcoming Meetups' the visitor will quickly see that there is meetups to sign up to, what they are regarding and at what times.
+#### As a first time visitor I want to know where I can find the community on social media.
+- In the footer, on each of the pages on the website, there is clear symbols of the different social media.
+- When hovering over them it is indicated to the visitor that they are clickable.
+#### As a first time visitor I want to learn more about programming.
+- On the home page under 'Programming Introduction' it is mentioned that the user can go to the programming page.
+- On the programming page the user can read more about programming in general.
+- On the same page it is clear links to the different programming languages that are mentioned where the user can read more about them.
+#### As a first time visitor I want to be able to sign up to the community.
+- In the navigation bar, which is the same across the website, there is a 'Sign Up' page to the very right.
+- The form is very simple and clear for the user, when submitting they are presented with a 'Thank you' page to acknowledge the user that the submission went correctly.
+#### As a first time visitor I want to see pictures of earlier Meetups to know how they might have looked and been conducted.
+- In the navigation bar there is a 'Gallery' page.
+- When going to the gallery the user is presented with pictures so they can see how the meetups has been done.
+#### As a first time visitor I want to get feedback when submitting to the forms.
+- When submitting information on the forms the user is presented with a 'Thank you' page to know the submission went correctly.
+#### As a returning visitor I want to easily see planned Meetups, what they will focus on, what time they will occur and easily attend.
+- On the home page a returning user can easily see planned meetups.
+- They will also have all the information that is needed for signing up and know the times and what the focus will be.
+- Each meetup also have a sign up so the user can easily sign up and then attend the meeting.
+#### As a returning visitor I want to learn more about programming.
+- The user can easily navigate to the 'Programming' page where they can find more information about programming.
+- On the same page several programming languages is presented and the user can find links for each of them to read more about them.
+- The user can attend meetups and listen to discussions other programmers have and learn by that.
+#### As a returning visitor I want to see pictures of earlier Meetups.
+- User can navigate to the 'Gallery' page and see the pictures.
+- This page will continuously be updated with more pictures.
+#### As a administrator I want to provide the user with a site that is easy to navigate.
+- The header with the navigation bar has the same look on each page which makes navigation easy for the user.
+- Overall the pages are designed the same way to not draw too much attention except for presenting the user with content.
+#### As a administrator I want to make it easy to find us on social media.
+- By having all the social media icons in the footer the users can easily find us on social media.
+- The footer look the same on all pages.
+- Icons in the footer are clickable and when users hover over them it is clearly shown that they can interract with those icons by clicking them.
+#### As a administrator I want to aid in teaching about programming.
+- We dedicate one entire page for programming.
+- In the programming section we help users to find informationa about programming.
+#### As a administrator I want to make sign up forms as quickly as possible for the user to fill.
+- We have kept the forms as simple as we can by not making users have to fill huge amount of information.
+#### As a administrator I want to provide the sense of a close community even if the meetups is on digital platforms.
+- By having the gallery we can engage the users by showing them how they are done.
+- In the pictures users can see clearly that we are meeting up in different ways across the globe.
+- The social media and Slack is used to make people engage more in the community.
+#### As a administrator I want to offer a clear view of what meetups that is planned and what the users can expect from them.
+- On the home page there is a section specifically for upcoming meetups.
+- The user can see what the focus will be, what day and time and they can also sign up by only entering their slack username in the form.

+### Automated Testing
+#### W3C Markup Validation Service

 ## Technologies
 - [HTML](https://en.wikipedia.org/wiki/HTML) was used as the main language for the project.
 - [CSS](https://en.wikipedia.org/wiki/CSS) was used to style the HTML elements.